 5. Autoimmune Skin Diseases

-Autoimmune skin diseases are rare in cats, but provide another explanation as to why a cat has scabs on its neck but no fleas.
-Sadly, autoimmune diseases are rarely curable and cats can be prone to developing other conditions.
+Autoimmune skin diseases are rare in cats but do provide another explanation as to why your cat has scabs on their neck.
+Sadly, autoimmune diseases are rarely curable, and cats can be prone to developing other conditions.
 However, with appropriate treatment, they are usually very manageable.

 How Can I Get Rid of Scabs on My Cat?

-Now you know why your cat has scabs but no fleas, we need to know what to do next – how can we get rid of these scabs?
+Now you know why your cat has scabs around its neck, we need to know what to do next – how can we get rid of these scabs?

 First and foremost, know that you should never pick scabs off of cats.
-This will leave an open wound that can become infected.
-Moreover, the skin will have to heal over again and another scab will form in its place.
-Instead, wait for the skin to heal and the scabs will fall off on their own accord when the time is right.
+I’ve done this before, but unfortunately, it will leave an open wound that can become infected.
+Moreover, the skin will have to heal over again, and another scab will form in its place.
+Instead, wait for the skin to heal, and the scabs will fall off on their own accord when the time is right.

-It follows that as we cannot pick scabs off, the only way we can help our cats is by treating the cause of their scabbing and miliary dermatitis.
+It follows that as we cannot pick scabs off, we can only help our cats by treating the cause of their scabbing and miliary dermatitis.
 Of course, the appropriate treatment will depend on the underlying condition.
-Therefore, you will need to speak to your vet to discuss the possible treatment options available.
+Therefore, you will need to speak to your vet to discuss the possible treatment options.

-In addition, here are some other things that may help reduce scabbing that you can try.
+In addition, here are some other things I have used in the past that may help reduce scabbing.
 They may also prevent more scabs from forming in the future:

-- Flea Medication: In cases of fleas or other external parasites, use medication prescribed by your vet to eliminate these pests from your cat’s coat.
-Monthly flea treatments and good home hygiene can help limit the number of infestations in the future.
+In cases of fleas or other external parasites, use medication prescribed by your vet to eliminate these pests from your cat’s coat.
+I also use monthly flea treatments and practice good home hygiene to help limit the number of infestations my cat gets in the future.

-- Removal of Allergens: In cases of skin allergies, you’ll want to limit as many allergens from your home as possible.
-Keep your house clean to minimize the number of dust mites, stick with pet-friendly cleaning products, and use a cat litter for allergies.
+In cases of skin allergies, you’ll want to limit as many allergens from your home as possible.
+Keep your house clean to minimize the number of dust mites, stick with pet-friendly cleaning products, and use cat litter for allergies.
 You can further help remove the allergens from your home by using an air purifier which traps and removes all airborne particles.

-- Keep Cats Indoors: Keeping a cat indoors can reduce the risk of them running into other cats that have parasitic infections to help prevent them from contacting them again in the future.
-Indoor-only cats are also exposed to fewer allergens as you can more easily control your home environment.
+Keeping a cat indoors can reduce the risk of them running into other cats with parasitic infections to help prevent them from contacting them again.
+Indoor-only cats are also exposed to fewer allergens as you can control your home environment more easily.
 This can reduce the severity of allergies and scabs.

-- Nutritional Diet: Ensure you feed your cat a nutritional diet that is comprised of everything they need to be happy and healthy.
-Their diet should predominantly consist of protein, followed by a moderate amount of fat and a little carbohydrate.
-Remember that the precise nutritional needs of cats will change with their age and health, so speak to your vet for advice if you aren’t sure.
+Ensure you feed your cat a nutritional diet that is comprised of everything they need to be happy and healthy.
+Their diet should predominantly consist of protein, moderate fat, and little carbohydrate.
+Remember that the precise nutritional needs of cats will change with age, so speak to your vet for advice if you aren’t sure.

-- Drugs to Alleviate Itching: More generalized medications can be prescribed to help ease symptoms of miliary dermatitis while the underlying cause is being treated.
-For example, cortisone injections can help to alleviate the feeling of itching so your cat scratches less.
-This means fewer skin lesions and scabs form.
+More generalized medications can be prescribed to help ease symptoms of miliary dermatitis while treating the underlying cause.
+For example, my cat has had cortisone injections in the past to help alleviate their itching and help them scratch less.
+This meant fewer skin lesions and scabs formed.

-- Topical Creams: Topical creams can be applied to your cat’s neck and on other affected areas that can help reduce the pain and itchiness of scabs.
+Topical creams can be applied to your cat’s neck and other affected areas to help reduce the pain and itchiness of scabs.
 This prevents them from getting any worse and allows them to heal more quickly.
 You can get these creams either from a pet store or by speaking to your vet.

-- Bandages and Cones: When miliary dermatitis is severe and your cat will not stop itching, you can try bandaging the area.
+When miliary dermatitis is severe and your cat will not stop itching, you can try bandaging the area.
 This can help promote healing.
-In some cases, a pet cone can help too as they stop your cat from scratching at their necks and other affected areas.
-However, cones tend to be more effective for areas they cannot scratch.
+In some cases, a pet cone can help, too.
+They prevent your cat from scratching at its neck and other affected areas.
+However, cones are more effective for places they cannot scratch.

 MY FINAL THOUGHTS

-If your cat has scabs on its neck but no fleas, you need to take your cat to the vet.
-Your cat might have a parasitic infection you’ve just not noticed, or could suffer from environmental allergies, food allergies, or have a nutritional deficiency.
+If your cat has scabs on its neck but no fleas, you need to take them to the vet.
+Your cat might have a parasitic infection you’ve just not noticed or could suffer from environmental allergies, food allergies, or a nutritional deficiency.
 Although extremely rare, feline autoimmune diseases are another possibility.